George Case (slave trader): Zong massacre

 Case was the co-owner of a slave ship called the Zong, along with William Gregson.
 When drinking water on the Zong ran low the crew murdered 142 (Note: The number of slaves recorded as murdered varies.) enslaved people by throwing them into the sea.
 The ship owners then made an insurance claim for those murdered.
 The insurance company refused to pay out, and the resulting court case brought the murders to a wide public audience.

 In the original case the court found in favour of the slavers and the insurance company was ordered to pay out compensation.
 The judge, Lord Mansfield, insisted that the "Case of Slaves was the same as if Horses had been thrown overboard".
 The outcome led to a national outcry that stimulated the abolitionist movement in the UK.

 Case and Gregson demanded to be paid £30 for each 'lost' enslaved persons.
-Abolitionists Olaudah Equiano and Granville Sharp launched a campaign and ordered solicitors to begin court action "against all persons concerned in throwing into the sea 133 slaves".
+Abolitionists Olaudah Equiano and Granville Sharp launched a campaign and instructed solicitors to begin court action "against all persons concerned in throwing into the sea 133 slaves".
 The court cases re-affirmed the right of slavers to murder their victims, however, they are credited with being a legal landmark, because they strengthened public opinion in favour of abolition.